-The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty (e.g., brokerdealer) to a transaction, a government will not be able to recover the value of its investment or collateral securities that are in the possession of another party.
-The Code and the District's investment policy contains legal and policy requirements that would limit the exposure to custodial credit risk for investments.
+The custodial credit risk for investments is the risk that in the event of the failure of the counterparty to a transaction, a government will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
+The District's investment policy requires that all security transactions are conducted on a delivery-versus-payment (DVP) method and that all securities are held by a qualified, third-party custodian, as evidenced by safekeeping receipts.
+The trust department of the District's bank may act as third-party custodian, provided that the custodian agreement is separate from the banking agreement.
 With respect to investments, custodial credit risk generally applies only to direct investments in marketable securities.
-Custodial credit risk does not apply to a local government's indirect investment in securities through the use of mutual funds or external investment pools.
+Custodial credit risk does not apply to a local government's indirect investment in securities through the use of mutual funds or government investment pools (such as LACTIP).